 Editor

 Slite’s editor is refreshing, with a collaborative cursor that mimics the experience you would get with Google Docs.
-You can see exactly who is making a change to your document in real-time, facilitating collaboration between teams.
+You can see exactly who is making a change to your document in real time, facilitating collaboration between teams.
 Slite supports inline comments so you can include suggestions on content before it is made live.
 Finally, Slite has Markdown support, so you can easily create content with Markdown’s simple coding structure.

 Docs in collection

 Slite offers a simple way to organize your docs with collections.
 You can filter by status, team, or hiring manager, to find content that is relevant to your search.
 It’s easy to change the view for how you sort your docs and find related content more easily.
-Although there will be a set internal structure for your docs, you can filter the view to locate content that you are looking for.
+Although there will be a set internal structure for your docs, you can filter the view to locate the content that you are looking for.

 Collaboration

 The advantage of Slite is it makes collaborating on documents ridiculously easy.
 You can tag team members to ensure they are involved in the creation of your documents.
-Discussions and context in your docs makes sure you never miss another contribution.
+Discussions and context in your docs make sure you never miss another contribution.
 You can create checklists to ensure the most relevant tasks are always completed, bringing Slite in line with other project management tools.

 Docs sharing